plicjo/basic_frontend_validations_in_react/README.md

 * Immediate feedback when the data necessary is not correct.
 * Reduction of backend API calls, reducing server load.

-You can find the final form of this project here.
+You can find the [final form of this project here](https://frontend-validations-in-react.herokuapp.com/)

 ## Exercises